 Retainer fees are common among divorce attorneys, but many clients have questions about what a retainer is and how it works.
 In short, a retainer is a sum of money paid up front for a lawyer’s services.
 The fees charged are an estimate of the fees needed to start your family law matter.

-As the attorney provides services to the client, the cost of those services are deducted from the retainer.
-The retainer is applied to various expenses associated with handling the case, such as the lawyer’s hourly fees, court costs, and other administrative expenses related to the family law matter.
+As the attorney provides services to the client, the cost of those services is deducted from the retainer.
+The retainer is applied to various expenses associated with handling the case, such as the lawyer’s hourly fees, court costs, and other administrative expenses related to the divorce case.

-If additional funds are still left in the retainer after your case has been handled, the funds may be returned; however, be sure to thoroughly read and understand your lawyer’s retainer agreement prior to engaging their services, as each attorney assesses fees differently.
+If additional funds are still left in the retainer after your case has been handled, the funds may be returned; however, be sure to thoroughly read and understand your lawyer’s retainer agreement prior to engaging their services, as each divorce lawyer assesses fees differently.

 For questions about Florida family law issues or to schedule a case evaluation, contact us today at the Vasquez de Lara Law Group.